doctrine/DoctrineBundle/Resources/doc/entity-listeners.rst

             </services>
         </container>

+The ``event`` attribute is required if the entity listener is not registered on the entity.
 If you don't specify the ``method`` attribute, it falls back on the subscribed event name.

 Starting with Doctrine bundle 1.12, if this method does not exist but if your entity listener is invokable, it falls back on the ``__invoke()`` method.